The Ao Dai dress in Vietnam has long been a symbol of Vietnamese women’s clothing. But the Vietnamese Ao Dai dress was designed in the early 1900s.

 Veyre must have had one of the first video cameras in Vietnam to capture life on the streets of Hanoi.
 We can see in this film children and others running around as two French women, the wife and daughters of the French governor-general Paul Doumer toss coins at them.

-When you look at this film, you can see some of the Vietnamese clothing during this time, particularly this áo ngũ thân (five-part dress).
+Looking at this film, you can see some Vietnamese clothing during this time, particularly this áo ngũ thân (five-part dress).
 Their clothing is much more loose-fitting and shorter than the Ao Dai’s clothes as the Vietnamese wear today.

-A short film by Gabriel Veyre that has survived today:
+A short film by Gabriel Veyre that has survived today (early 1900s Video)

 This film is fascinating since not only do we get a glimpse of what Vietnam was like during this time, but we can also see the contrast between what the French wore and the Vietnamese wore and how very different their clothing was.